hero

 Using environmental DNA method, European otter and white-footed crayfish are confirmed in Liguria

 To monitor the presence of two species considered endangered-the European otter and the white-footed crayfish-researchers from the University of Florence used the eDNA, or environmental DNA, method: an ideal approach for tracking rare or elusive animals.
+As reported by Conservation Genetics, the study started from the need to verify two presences in Liguria: that of the European otter (Lutra lutra), which after being considered extinct since the 1980s has recently been sighted again; and that of the white-footed crayfish (Austropotamobius pallipes), which has suffered a drastic population decline in recent years.

 • Appia Antica Park, the realm of many